 Author: Andrew Plato, Anitian

-Andrew Plato is CEO of Anitian and Chair of the Oregon Cybersecurity Advisory Council.
+Andrew Plato is CEO of Anitian and a member of the Oregon Cybersecurity Advisory Council.